 The entire QME process is complicated, filled with strict time limits, and filled with choices you must make without adequate information, knowledge, or guidance.
 We are dedicated to helping you throughout the process so that you meet all of the deadlines and understand your rights.

-If the workers' compensation insurance company denies your claim for benefits, you still have recourse.
-The Workers' Compensation Appeals Board (WCAB) is the only court with jurisdiction over workers' compensation benefits.
-If the employer denies that your case is a workers' compensation case, you must file a case with the WCAB within a year of the injury or your claim is barred.
+If the workers’ compensation insurance company denies your claim for benefits, you still have recourse.
+The Workers’ Compensation Appeals Board (WCAB) is the only court with jurisdiction over workers’ compensation benefits.
+If the employer denies that your case is a workers’ compensation case, you must file a case with the WCAB within a year of the injury or your claim may be barred.

 You might also be eligible for State Disability benefits.
-If it appears that you will be unable to work for more than one year, we can help you apply for Social Security Disability benefits, even if you are receiving workers' compensation benefits.
-For more information about other benefits that might be available to you, please see the ancillary benefits page.
+If it appears that you will be unable to work for more than one year, we can help you apply for Social Security Disability benefits, even if you are receiving workers’ compensation benefits.
+For more information about other benefits that might be available to you, please see the related benefits page.